Acid Reflux / GERD Treatment, New York

 We treat these conditions using a procedure known as Nissen Fundoplication, using laparoscopy and robotic surgery.
 We use a laparoscope to view and evaluate the condition of the stomach and esophagus.
 The surgeon uses stitches to wrap a portion of the stomach around the end of the esophagus, tightening the esophagus and preventing stomach acids from rising.
 This treatment is usually performed in conjunction with a hiatal hernia repair.

-For those patients that have not seen improvement with medication or are not happy with the side effects, as well as those who are not interested in the more invasive fundoplication option, a procedure known as Stretta may be a good option.
-This minimally invasive, outpatient endoscopic system requires approximately one hour of procedure time and patients may return to normal activities in just a couple to a few days.
-Learn more about Stretta for GERD
+For those patients that have not seen improvement with medication or are not happy with the side effects, as well as those who are not interested in the more invasive fundoplication option, a procedure known as LINX may be a good option.
+This minimally invasive, outpatient procedure requires a very short procedure time and patients may return to normal activities in just a few days.
+Learn more about LINX for GERD